Onchidiopsis kingmaruensis

 Onchidiopsis kingmaruensis is a species of small sea snail with a transparent internal shell, a marine gastropod mollusk in the family Velutinidae.
 Because the shell is mostly internal, the snail resembles a sea slug in general appearance.

-Distribution

 Description

 The maximum recorded (shell?) length is 24 mm.

 Habitat

 The minimum recorded depth for this species is 55 m; maximum recorded depth is 55 m.